DinoHub-SubT/dsta_deploy/docs/deploy-clone.md

 If you wish to clone specific projects:

-    # preview all the available projects available to clone.
+    # preview which submodules will be cloned
-    subt git clone common -p
+    subt git clone base -p

     # example, clone common project
     subt git clone common